top of page

 10. A Potential for Profound Healing: While deeply painful, recognizing your scapegoat imprint is an important step towards healing so many of your emotional and relationship symptoms.
 You are SO more than the scapegoat.
 Your innate worth extends so far beyond your family system.
 The role you've been assigned is a cosmic one.
 It comes with huge responsibility but also huge priviledge.
 The priviledge is to walk as the new ancestor.
 To be the truth that you seek.
 To create the love you never had.
 To stand in places where nobody else will go.
 To embody your true spiritual potential and divinity.
 To feel this fill your cells and displace all the shame and guilt you've been holding.
 You have this power.
 Not the golden child.
 Not the narcissistic parents who never take accountability to hurting and abusing you.
 You have the power to live your truth and transcend the wound.
 As you do this, you will be reunited, regrounded in a deeper holding of unconditional love.
 This love comes from your ancestors.
 This love. is what you are.
 I know that you need to hear this so i'll say it, because you might never hear it from anyone else who understands it as deeply.
 'I am truly sorry that your heart has had to break this deep, for you to find the love you truly deserve, the love you truly are, the spiritual force of nature that you exist to be and the cosmic light that is transmuting generations worth of pain.
 But I am so glad that you did and that you are here now.
 This is where you deserve to be.
 You deserve to be you.
 And you deserve to be seen.
 You ARE love.
 Thank you for being here.
 REMEMBER You are never alone, dear Scapegoat.
 Look back at your role and throw your headback and laugh because you have found your true calling and divine power.
 Trust yourself.
 Use it wisely ;)' This safety comes through your root space.
 It is an embodiment that runs so deeply through that your ancestors will walk with you in every step you take.
 You are never alone, dear Scapegoat.
 Look back at your role and throw your headback and laugh because you have found your true calling and divine power.
 Trust yourself.
 Use it wisely ;)

-Understanding the Scapegoat Role in Narcissistic Family Systems
+The Scapegoat Role in Narcissistic Family Systems

-In families with a narcissistic parent, there's often an unspoken agreement to maintain the illusion of perfection.
-I see this alot in clients that have endured childhood sexual abuse within their own family, and it was covered up and concealed in order to maintain a false illusion of 'perfection' and 'status.'
-The narcissistic parent is common.
+I see this alot in my clients that have endured childhood sexual abuse within their own family, and it was covered up and concealed to maintain a false illusion of 'perfection' and 'status.'

 The Golden Child: The Other Side of the Coin